NabilAliFouda/MPPI/README.md

 First Repo!
-Code for MPPI Controller, as part of the real life demo for the Urban AI Team.
+Code for MPPI Controller, as part of the real life demo for the Urban AI Team!